Fornication/Wanderlust/README.md

 	- You’ll need to launch Skyrim Special Edition from Steam at least once before playing if you haven’t before
 - Latest version of Wabbajack installed to a root folder (example C:\Wabbajack)
 - Enough space to download and install this list
 	- i.
-About 86 GB to download and about 128 GB for the installation.
-In total you'll need around 215 GB of space, but then after the installation completes, you can decide to delete the 65 GB download folder if you'd like.
-Note that if you delete the downloads, if you try to update the list, you will need to redownload the files.
+About 95 GB to download and about 130 GB for the installation.
+In total you'll need around 225 GB of space, but then after the installation completes, you can decide to delete the download folder if you'd like.
+Note that if you delete the downloads, and if you try to update the list, you will need to redownload all of the files.
-- Nexus Mods account (Nexus premium membership is highly recommended)
+- Nexus Mods account (Nexus premium membership is highly recommended for convenience)
 - Microsoft Visual C++ x64
 	- i.
 Specifically, the file: vc_redist.x64.exe found here: https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0
 	- ii.
 You may already have this installed; it’s safe to try to install it again if you’re unsure

 ## Skyrim Anniversary Edition

-- THIS LIST DOES NOT REQUIRE THE PAID CREATION CLUB MODS.
+- This list does not require the paid creation club mods.
 This list requires you to have updated to the most recent build of Skyrim Special Edition on Steam, dubbed "Skyrim Anniversary Edition".
 This only contains 4 free creation club mods.
 The list itself uses an older Skyrim version, and will automatically be downgraded for you.
 Your Steam folder will not be touched.
 Do not run the Downgrade Patcher or the list will not install.

 - If for some reason you DO NOT want to upgrade to the latest Skyrim version, there is a workaround.
 Rename your current "Skyrim Special Edition" folder in your steam folder to something else.
 Go to steam and verify the integrity of the games files, or simply try to play Skyrim Special Edition, and this will trigger Steam to reinstall Skyrim Special Edition.
 Once it's finished downloading, you can install this list.
 Upon finalizing the installation, you can optionally delete the newly installed "Skyrim Special Edition" Steam folder, and rename your old folder back to the original name.